-The Records Management Branch (OIS/RA/RD) has designed a facsimile transmission label (Form DS-1905), to be affixed to facsimile equipment.
+The Records and Archives Management Division (A/GIS/IPS/RA) has designed a facsimile transmission label, to be affixed to facsimile equipment.
 The label serves as a reminder to users of the responsibility to file record copies of facsimiles and to photocopy record copies of thermal paper facsimiles onto plain paper for filing.
-The labels are available from OIS/RA/RD.
+The labels are available from A/GIS/IPS/RA.

 5 FAM 442.2 FAX Transmittal Forms

 a.
-Form DS-1890, Unclassified Facsimile Transmittal Cover Sheet, and Form DS-1890-A, Classified Facsimile Transmittal Cover Sheet, are Department forms that are available for use in transmitting documents.
+OF-0041 Routing and Transmittal Slip is a Department form that is available for use in transmitting documents.
 Their use is not mandatory.
-These forms are available on the INFOFORMS disk, which is part of the Department’s INFOEXPRESS application.
+These forms are available on myData.
 At a minimum, the transmittal form which is used by an office, should contain the following information:

-—sending and receiving office information (symbol, name, voice & fax telephone numbers)
+(2) Sending and receiving office information (symbol, name, voice & fax telephone numbers);

-—subject information, including TAGS/Terms to help properly file the documents
+(3) Subject information, including TAGS/Terms to help properly file the documents;

 b.
 Transmittal cover sheets containing substantive comments are to be filed with related record material.
 Those containing informal messages can be destroyed upon receipt or when no longer needed.